General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Electrical current is 230 volts, 50Hz.
 The standard two-pin European style plugs are used.

 Poland's climate is moderate and temperate, characterised by cold winters and warm summers, with continental influences from the east and maritime influences from the west.
-The weather in Poland is highly changeable, with great inconsistency from year to year (and even from day to day in some seasons).
+The weather in Poland is highly changeable.
 There are, however, four distinct seasons, and spring and summer are usually lovely in Poland.
 Winters become increasingly severe inland from the Baltic coast, with January temperatures in Warsaw averaging 23°F (-5°C).
 In summer it is hotter inland, with July temperatures in Warsaw averaging 66°F (19°C).

-Rain can be expected throughout the year, particularly in the southern mountains and Poland is frequently cloudy and foggy.
+Rain can be expected throughout the year, particularly in the southern mountains, and Poland is frequently cloudy and foggy.
 The best time to visit Poland is during the warmer months of spring and summer, between May and August.
 Early autumn, in September and October, is also a pleasant and mild time of year to visit.
 The peak tourist season is in July and August but travellers should note that many Poles take their annual leave at this time, making the tourist hotspots in Krakow and Sopot overcrowded in the height of summer.
-Budget travellers should consider travelling outside of the peak season as everything tends to be cheaper.
+Budget travellers should consider travelling outside of the peak season.

 A passport valid for at least three months after period of intended stay is needed for those who require a visa.
 Generally, visa exempt nationals must have a passport valid for period of intended stay (other than EEA nationals).
 The borderless region known as the Schengen area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
 All these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.